What is the course about?

 When I've finished, what course can I do next?

 There are many courses you can do after this one.
-Level 3 Certificate in IT User Skills (ECDL Advanced) is the direct progression, but we also have a number of intermediate and advanced courses in Word, Excel, Outlook, Access and PowerPoint which are specifically geared to helping you in the workplace.
-There is also a Pathway to ECDL if you are not sure you want to go straight to Level 3.
+Level 3 Certificate in IT User Skills (ECDL Advanced) is the direct progression, but we also have a number of intermediate and advanced courses in Word, Excel, Outlook, which are specifically geared to helping you in the workplace.
+There is also a Pathway to ECDL level 3 if you are not sure you want to go straight to Level 3.
+Our How to be an Administrator series may also be of interest to you.
+Please ask your tutor about the next step for you.